supremegamers/kokoro/README.md

 After that, Magisk is completely initialized and you can use it.

 ## Origin of the name
 The name `Kokoro` comes from [Hata no Kokoro](https://en.touhouwiki.net/wiki/Hata_no_Kokoro), a character from _Touhou Project_ , usually appears on fighting games in the series.
-Since her power is manipulating emotions by using the masks I decided to use them for this project.
+Since her power is manipulating emotions by using the masks I decided to use her name for this project.

 ![Kokoro](https://en.touhouwiki.net/images/8/8d/Th155Kokoro.png)